 The first question we asked – what is a smart space - what is an Intelligent Interior?
 After much debate we resolved to focus on the workplace of the future.
 This topic has had outcomes such as our ‘Connected workplace of the (near) future’ project with Singapore Polytech and influenced smart office projects delivered by some of Protiotype’s partner companies; and it has become a series of annual events called ‘Augmented Spaces’ with our agency partner Publicis Sapient.

-Questions about emerging technology to control intelligent interiors lead us to small scale projects we can build, but the conversation logically progressed to questions about technology to control entire buildings – smart sustainable buildings - and then to a discuss of precincts and cities.
+Questions about emerging technology's control of intelligent interiors lead us to small scale projects we could build.
+The conversation logically progressed to questions about technology to control entire buildings – smart sustainable buildings - and then to a discussion of precincts and cities.

 I should mention that Protiotype is not a business entity.
 It’s more like a special interest group.
 It’s a loosely knit organisation of people and companies who share common interests.
 We have a core leadership group but our activities are confined to meet ups, make-a-thons, workshops – UX workshops and the like - exhibitions, pop up events – and its been a virtual organisation without a physical home except where we have helped Singapore Poly's School of Architecture and Built Environment to build a Smart Facilities Management Lab.
 This gave us a venue for regular events and a smart sustainable building showcase where we integrated our partner companies products and services to create a prototype smart building.

 We built an AR application for training students how to operate fire sprinkler systems.
 We installed Bosch IoT sensors to measure environmental conditions; sensors and software from an algorithmic lighting control start-up, Lumani, which was also integrated with and control the air con system in the building; and smart metering from local start-up Ampotech so we could understand the energy consumption of the building.